 Earth’s freshwater supply is rapidly dwindling according to numerous sources.
 With the planet’s population continually increasing, demand could easily outweigh supply before long.
 This is sure to create plenty of difficulties for future generations.
-Though treatment facilities go a long way toward replenishing usable water, the Earth only has so much available to begin with.
+Though treatment facilities go a long way toward replenishing usable water, the Earth only has so much available, to begin with.
 As pollution progresses, even the comparably small amount available isn’t going to hold out much longer.

 People often consider a lack of usable water to be a third-world problem.
 While this is largely true, the issue is hitting much closer to home than most people realize.
-Global climate change, increased flooding, and drought are having a significant negative impact on freshwater availability right here in America.
+Global climate change increased flooding, and drought is having a significant negative impact on freshwater availability right here in America.
 Pollution from livestock waste, chemical fertilizers and other agricultural runoff is also seeping into the nation’s water supply.
 Industrial waste can’t be overlooked, either.
 All this leaves authorities in 40 out of 50 states with a bleak outlook for the coming decade based on some figures.

 A Readily Available Solution